 - Geo-location technology that allows users to view Time Out & Smirnoff recommended activities around their exact position within seconds, complete with event previews

-- Up-to-the-minute recommendations and event information, with functionality to send preferred event picks to friends
+- Up-to-the-minute recommendations and event information, with the functionality to send preferred event picks to friends